Drangarnir sea arch

 Happy travellers exploring the Faroe Islands.
 Photo by Chris Poplawski known as @chrisroams on Instagram.

 The Faroe Islands have been without any COVID-19 restrictions since 1 March 2022.
-Prime Minister at that time, Bárður á Steig Nielsen, announced the Faroe Islands with no COVID-19 restrictions at a press conference in the capital, Tórshavn.
+Prime Minister at that time, Bárður á Steig Nielsen, announced the Faroe Islands guidelines with no COVID-19 restrictions at a press conference in the capital, Tórshavn.

 Is it safe to travel to Faroe Islands?